Datavault AI Inc: Mandela Dollar Announced to Promote Mandela's Legacy of Financial Inclusion for Underserved Communities Across the World

 About Unity Reserve Holdings L.L.C.

 Unity Reserve Holdings L.L.C. is a venture firm focused on high-impact investments in technology, fintech, and sustainable development.
-Headed by Mustaq Patel, it partners with mission-aligned organizations to scale innovative solutions that drive economic inclusion and positive change.
+It partners with mission-aligned organizations to scale innovative solutions that drive economic inclusion and positive change.

 Forward-Looking Statements